abilandz/PH8124/Lecture_6/Lecture_6.md

  Birth: -
 ```

-Finally, **sed** provides full support for pattern matching via regular expressions, which increases its power and applicability tremendeously.
+Finally, **sed** provides full support for pattern matching via regular expressions, which increases its power and applicability tremendously.